dapowan/AdaRF/README.md

 # AdaRF
 Datasets and code used in AdaRF.
+The paper can be found in https://dl.acm.org/citation.cfm?doid=3361560.3351271.

 ## Dataset
 There are 5 datasets and each one contains a training data and test data.
 The detailed description are: